brenobarreto/capstone-udacity/README.md

 - **body-parser** to parse JSON and URL-encoded request bodies
 - **CORS** to allow cross-origin requests
 - **node-fetch** to allow using fetch on server side

-## Deployment

-This project has been deployed with Heroku.